Cycles will open on the first of the month, with final deadlines at the end of the month:

 The Office of Graduate Education seeks input from graduate students and administrators in their decision process.
 We may request further details about your proposal; recommend minor changes; and/or offer a grant total that is more or less than what you requested.

 All proposals will be reviewed on a rolling basis as they are received.
-You will learn if your proposal has been approved by late November and a contract will be sent to you that spells out terms for acceptance of your grant funding.
+You will learn if your proposal has been approved within three to four weeks from the deadline, and a contract will be sent to you that spells out terms for acceptance of your grant funding.
 Before receiving funds, you must agree to submit a report when your project is finished.

 Reporting on your project